nbicocchi/learn-microservices/modules/resiliency/slides/3 - Distributed caching.md

   → Application writes data to the cache.
   → Cache writes asynchronously to the database (with a delay or batching).

-> Very fast writes from the application's perspective, but introduces risk of data loss if cache fails before writing to DB.

-> When write performance is more important than immediate consistency (high-throughput systems).
-Risk of data loss if cache fails before persisting.

 ### Write-Around Pattern

+> Avoids polluting the cache with rarely-read data.
+But frequently-read data may cause repeated cache misses.

+> When data is rarely read after being written or for write-heavy workloads where caching writes is not worth it.

 ```mermaid
 sequenceDiagram